hugo2f/tiny-search-engine/querier/IMPLEMENTATION.md

 ## Error handling and recovery

-Command line arguments are checked by `parseArgs` before the indexer processes any pages.
+Command line arguments are checked by `parseArgs` before the querier starts processing queries.
 Any errors will be printed to stderr and the querier exits with non-zero status.

 All functions will check for NULL pointers before executing.
 If there is not enough memory to initiate a new index, the querier will exit normally without doing anything.
 If a query is invalid, a message will be printed containing the issue, and the querier will continue to prompt for queries.